artwork by Gemini 3 Pro

 If even one number is off, the whole ecosystem collapses.
 A card that costs one resource too little warps the meta.
 A combo that the designer missed creates an unbeatable strategy that players discover on their second game night.
 A piece of ambiguous text spawns a 200-comment thread on BoardGameGeek about whether “adjacent” includes diagonals.

 For decades, the barrier to entry in game design was not having a good idea.
 Good ideas are everywhere.
 The barrier was having the sheer clerical stamina to manage the data.
 Hundreds of cards, each with five to ten interdependent fields, all living in a spreadsheet that grows more fragile with every edit.
-The history of card game design tools is the history of chipping away at that clerical burden, freeing designers to focus on the part that actually matters: making the game fun.
+In software, we would call this accidental complexity: difficulty that comes from the tools, not from the problem itself.
+The history of card game design tools is the history of chipping away at that accidental complexity.

 That history falls into three clear waves.